A School or a Ghoul?!

 While the boys come in with queer hair-styles, girls are all too welcome with no smocks, too much make-up and funny torn jeans.
 Besides, chewing gum and playing with cell phones haven’t become abnormal.

-The state of affairs being so, how dear we boast of quality learning, the National Charter, the Emergency Programme and the Strategic View 2015-2030?!
+The state of affairs being so, how dare we boast of quality learning, the National Charter, the Emergency Programme and the Strategic View 2015-2030?!
 It is not a pessimism-driven article, I am afraid.
 It is simply a true account of things as they really are.

 In fact dear colleague education in Morocco had already passed away!
 I feel the same thing while getting into my school in Oujda.However i tried to make a little change by painting the walls and door of the English classroom in Almassira highschool.
 Students felt engaged and enthousiastic.It was a two days fun but very symbolic.Now they feel more relaxed in the English class.
 Making the change we also are responsible of.